Most people know that when their water heater is leaking, it means bad news.

 A plumber can easily replace the leaking valve if that is the cause of the problem.
 Our professional plumbing company in greater Atlanta can also replace your water heater and haul away your old one to be recycled safely.

-So if your water heater is leaking and you need a plumber, call or contact Assured Comfort online to schedule an appointment!
+If your water heater is leaking and you need a plumber, contact Assured Comfort online to schedule an appointment!